Generic name: lidocaine viscous (LYE doe kane VIS kus)

 An overdose of numbing medication can cause fatal side effects if too much of the medicine is absorbed through your gums and into your blood.
-This is more likely to occur when using a numbing medicine without the advice of a medical doctor.
-Overdose symptoms may include drowsiness, slow heartbeats, seizure (convulsions), slowed breathing, or breathing that stops.
+This can happen if you apply more than the recommended dose.

 Do not use lidocaine viscous to treat teething pain in a baby.
 A baby could accidentally swallow this medicine if it is placed in the mouth.
 Heart problems, seizures, severe brain injury, and death can occur from the use of this medicine in very young children.
 Always ask a doctor before using any medicine to treat your baby's teething pain.

 You should not use lidocaine viscous if you are allergic to any type of numbing medicine.

 Tell your doctor if you have ever had:

 a serious heart condition such as "AV block";

 broken, swollen, or damaged skin or gum tissue.